Lucas-Dono/Ai/docs/brand/IMPLEMENTATION_SUMMARY.md

 ### 1. Brand Identity Correction ✅
 - ✓ Corrected all naming inconsistencies
-- ✓ Established "Circuit Prompt AI" as the official product name
+- ✓ Established "Blaniel" as the official product name
 - ✓ Updated all metadata and SEO information
 - ✓ Fixed mobile app branding